lukelex/TemporizedSlider.js/README.md

 });
 ```

-*Notice that if Controls functions are provided you must define within, if desired, the default behavior calls.
-Such as `TemporizedSlider.next()`, `TemporizedSlider.previous` and so on.
+*Note: These functions will overwrite the defaulf behavior.
+If desired to return to it, you can use default behavior calls such as `TemporizedSlider.next()` and `TemporizedSlider.previous`.

 ##License
 Copyright (c) 2012 Lukas Alexandre. http://www.devinscene.com.br/